helium/gateway-rs/README.md

-The project builds binary compressed tar [release](https://github.com/helium/gateway-rs/releases) files which are named after the crypto module used and the cpu architecture they were built for.
-For example `helium-gateway-1.0.0-aarch64-unknown-linux-gnu.tar.gz` contains the `helium_gateway` executable with ecc608 support and it's `setttings.toml` configuration file.
+The project builds binary compressed tar [release](https://github.com/helium/gateway-rs/releases) files which are named after the crypto module used and the CPU architecture they were built for.
+For example, `helium-gateway-1.0.0-aarch64-unknown-linux-gnu.tar.gz` contains the
+`helium_gateway` executable with ecc608 support and its `setttings.toml`
+configuration file.

 For versions using the ecc608, the crypto module name is not included in the file name.
-However for TPM variants it is included, for example `helium-gateway-1.0.0-x86_64-tpm-debian-gnu.tar.gz`
+For TPM variants it is included, for example, `helium-gateway-1.0.0-x86_64-tpm-debian-gnu.tar.gz``

 Releases are tagged using [semantic versioning](https://semver.org) with a `major.minor.patch` form.
-A alpha/beta release tags may also be issued for early feature/bug development and testing.
+An alpha/beta release tag may also be issued for early feature/bug development and testing.
 Makers are _not_ required to pick up alpha/beta releases.